loryruta/voxelizer/README.md

 # voxelizer

-A tool, and a library, that converts a 3D model to a 3D volume, represented as a Sparse Voxel Octree.
-Written in modern OpenGL.
+An OpenGL-based tool, and a library, that converts a 3D model to a 3D volume, represented as a Sparse Voxel Octree.

 ![Preview](gallery/img2.png)